HAVE YOU ALWAYS BEEN A DESIGNER? WHEN DID IT ALL START?

 WHAT ABOUT EXPERIENCE. how does one get to where you are?

 I have been fortunate to work in several countries in Africa and Europe for small and large outfits as well as non-profits, but more importantly I've had the best mentors over the years including my own brother who introduced me to the trade at a young age.
 He is still my go-to person for guidance and direction.

 I started off designing for print and on my first job I had to clean up old logos so they can be used on press adverts.
 That experience gave me the interest to create better logos and with time I mastered the skill.

 While working as a Junior Designer at GREY Advertising I was assigned to brilliant art directors and copywriters and learnt advertising and package design for consumer goods.
 We handled brands like Unilever, EABL and BAT.
 That experience was priceless.

 A few years later I moved to Tanzania and worked with a leading ISP as an in-house designer and while there I was introduced to web design.
 I was hooked and immediately took initiative to learn all I could on how to design for this new medium.

 My craving to learn and do more was insatiable and a year later I set off to Europe where I worked for a few design agencies and also attended film and photography school.
 This took my work to a whole new level.

 WHAT ARE YOUR FAVOURITE TOOLS OF TRADE?

 I would say next to pencil and paper it has to be my ever inquisitive and analytical mind.
-As creatives we have a unique way of thinking and problem-solving and I use that to bring clarity to complex visual communication issues - be it a mobile app, website or an ad campaign.
+As creatives we have a unique way of solving problems and I use that to bring clarity to complex visual communication issues - be it a mobile app, website or an ad campaign.

 WHERE DO YOU DRAW INSPIRATION FROM?